manigoutam24/Git-demo/README.md

 # Git-demo
-This is a git and github demo session
+This is a git &amp; github demo session.